Legal Advice for Free Speech — 5 results

 The National Labor Relations Act protects certain types of online and social media communications by employees.
 The NLRA Under the National Labor Relations Act (“NLRA”), employees have the... more

-Written by attorney William Thompson, about 1 year ago.
+Written by attorney William Thompson, over 1 year ago.

 AVVO features free, on-line QA opportunities for unrepresented persons to pose general questions of law and have lawyers answers those questions.
 This is really in the form of a public... more